I wandered lonely as a cloud.

 Was her pragmatism the result of deprivation?
 Children were neglected and abused even when they weren't werewolves.
 He sat up.
 "It also helps to think of other things.
 Do you know how to recognise clouds?"

-Jane pushed tangled hair away from her freckled, angular face.
+Jane pushed tangled hair away from her freckled, heart-shaped face.
 "Cumulus clouds make shapes."

 "Very good!
 The ones we're gazing at are altostratus.
 They look like sheets hanging at middle altitude.
 If you see a flat cloud at lower altitude, it's a stratus cloud, and if it touches the ground—"